cynthiapinedoh79/Project2js/README.md

 - [unsplash](https://unsplash.com/)
 - [pexels](https://pexels.com/)

-### Acknowledgements
+### 🙏 Acknowledgements

-* The the Code Institute tutor support team for helping me with the correct guidance.
+- Special thanks to the **Code Institute tutor support team** for their consistent guidance and encouragement throughout the development process.
-* My mentor, Medale Oluwafemi, for his meanful advices and continuous helpful feedback.
+- I am especially grateful to my mentor, **Medale Oluwafemi**, for his meaningful advice, constructive feedback, and support.
-* Tutor support at Code Institute for their support.
+- Appreciation to the **Code Institute tutor community** for their assistance and insights during challenges.
-* Code Institute for the invaluable course.
+- A heartfelt thanks to **Code Institute** for providing an invaluable course that built the foundation for this project.
-* I received inspiration for this project from learning about the different example projects from Code Institute.
+- I drew inspiration for this project from exploring the many example projects showcased by **Code Institute**, which helped spark ideas and refine my goals.